A Probabilistic Framework for Modular Continual Learning: Related Work

-This work considers the data-incremental \citep{de2021continual} supervised setting of continual learning.
-Other settings can involve overlapping problems \citep{farquhar2018towards} or reinforcement learning \citep{khetarpal2020towards}.
-Our CL desiderata is derived from \citet{valkov2018houdini} and \citet{veniat2020efficient}.
-Other lists ~\citep{schwarz2018progress, hadsell2020embracing, delange2021continual} do not distinguish between different types of forward transfer.
-Continual learning methods can be categorised into ones based on regularisation, replay or a dynamic architecture \citep{parisi2019continual}.
-The first two share the same set of parameters across all problems which limits their capacity and, in turn, their plasticity \citep{kirkpatrick2017overcoming}.
+Continual learning methods can be categorized into ones based on regularisation, replay, or a dynamic architecture \citep{parisi2019continual}.
+The first two share the same parameters across all problems, which limits their capacity and, in turn, their plasticity \citep{kirkpatrick2017overcoming}.
 Dynamic architecture methods can share different parameters by learning problem-specific parameter masks \citep{mallya2018packnet} or adding more parameters \citep{rusu2016progressive}.
-This category includes modular approaches to CL, which share and introduce new modules, allowing groups of parameters to be trained and always reused together.
-Modular approaches mainly differ by their search space and their search strategy.
+This category includes modular approaches that share and introduce new modules, allowing groups of parameters to be trained and always reused together.
+Modular approaches mainly differ in their search space and their search strategy.
 PathNet \citep{fernando2017pathnet} uses evolutionary search to search through paths that combine up to $4$ modules per layer. \citet{rajasegaran2019random} use random search on the set of all paths.
 HOUDINI \citep{valkov2018houdini} uses type-guided exhaustive search on the set of all possible modular architectures and all paths.
 This method can attain the three types of forward transfer, but does not scale to large search spaces.

-Their results also show that exhaustive search leads to better performance than evolutionary search.
-MNTDP-D \citep{veniat2020efficient} is a scalable approach which restricts its search space to perceptual transfer paths, derived from previous solutions.
-Similarly to our search through PT paths (Algorithm \ref{alg:pt-strategy}), MNTDP-D evaluates only $L+1$ paths per problem, however, the approach does not allow for novel combinations of pre-trained modules which prevents it from achieving few-shot transfer.
+MNTDP-D \citep{veniat2020efficient} is a scalable approach which uses a k-NN model to find the closest previous solution, and then restricts its search space to perceptual transfer paths derived from that solution.
+Similarly to our search through PT paths (Algorithm \ref{alg:pt-strategy}), MNTDP-D evaluates only $L+1$ paths per problem, however, the search space does not include novel combinations of pre-trained modules which prevents the method from achieving few-shot transfer, in addition to being unable to achieve latent transfer.
 In contrast, our approach can achieve all three types of forward transfer.
-LMC \citep{ostapenko2021continual} makes a soft selection over paths.
-Similarly, they approximate each module's input distribution but using orders of magnitude more parameters and do not incorporate a prior.
-For each layer, they compute a linear combination of the outputs of all available pre-trained modules.
-As a result, for each problem, LMC trains a network whose size increases linearly with the number of solved problems, which prevents it from scaling well.
-Finally, LMC's performance deteriorates when applied to large problem sequences.